-Ipilimumab and nivolumab are antibodies that activate your immune system to attack the cancer cells.
+Ipilimumab and nivolumab are antibodies that activate your immune system to attack cancer cells.

-Each course is 42 days.
-On days 1 and 22, you will be given an IV.
+Each course is 21 days.
+You get an IV on day 1.
 There is then a break of 20 days before a new course of treatment starts.
 During treatment, your blood tests and any side effects will be monitored.